 a.
 Experimental image

 b.
 Pathfinder with paths

-Figure 16: BFR-DML-360-160, comparison of experimental and Pathfinder results at 30 seconds, 1.6 m entry width, assigned destination.
+Figure 16: BFR-DML-360-160, comparison of experimental and Pathfinder results at 30 seconds,

+1.6 m entry width, assigned destination.

 Pathfinder includes only a simple lane-forming algorithm, so it does not replicate the ordered paths shown in Figure 11.
 Instead, the occupants tend to cross paths more frequently.
-As a result, for a given speed the calculated density and specific flow fall below the experimental data.
-This may be considered a conservative, non-optimal result.
+As a result, for a given speed the calculated speed-density relationship and specific flow fall below the experimental data.
+At high densities, both can be reduced by factors of two or more.